 Who does the AMC work with?

 We work with a variety of clients from a broad range of industries.
 No idea is too big or too small; we’re always willing to give your ideas the attention they deserve.
-The types of clients we serve are typically:
+The types of clients we serve typically include:

 - Small and Medium-sized Businesses